NovelAI: The AI Writing Sandbox Born from a Privacy Scandal

 Strip away the origin story and NovelAI is a generative co-writing tool.
 You write prose, the AI continues it.
 You steer it with context, settings, and a Lorebook system (their version of a story bible), and the AI picks up where you leave off, matching the tone and direction you’ve established.

-It also has a Text Adventure mode where you give commands and the AI narrates what happens, like a choose-your-own-adventure engine running on a language model trained specifically for storytelling.
+It also has a Text Adventure mode where you give commands and the AI narrates what happens.
+Think choose-your-own-adventure running on a language model trained specifically for storytelling.
+(If you’re not immediately thinking about building a D&D campaign with this, we can’t be friends.)

-What it is not: a grammar checker, an outlining tool, an editor, or a manuscript management system.
-It doesn’t offer plot structure templates or character arc tracking.
+What it is NOT is a grammar checker, an outlining tool, an editor, or a manuscript management system.
+No plot structure templates.
+No character arc tracking.
 If you want a polished writing suite that holds your hand through the process, NovelAI will confuse and frustrate you.

 This is a sandbox.
 A playground for prose.
 You bring the story; it brings the generative muscle.

-Most AI writing tools are, at their core, wrappers around someone else’s language model.
+Most AI writing tools are wrappers around someone else’s language model.
 They connect to OpenAI’s GPT or Anthropic’s Claude, add a nice interface on top, and call it a product.
-There’s nothing wrong with that approach, but it means every tool using the same model produces fundamentally similar output.
+Nothing wrong with that, but it means every tool using the same model produces fundamentally similar output.

 NovelAI does something different.
 They train and fine-tune their own models, built on a proprietary dataset they call Nerdstash.
-These models exist for one purpose: generating fiction.
+These models exist for one purpose, and that purpose is generating fiction.

-Their current flagship, GLM-4.6 (released October 2025), is a 355-billion-parameter model with a context window that can hold roughly 28,000 tokens of your story in memory at once, with an additional 8,000 tokens of rollover.
-Below that sits Erato, a 70-billion-parameter model based on Meta’s Llama 3, further trained on hundreds of billions of tokens of fiction-focused data.
+Their flagship fiction model is Erato, a 70-billion-parameter model based on Meta’s Llama 3, further trained on hundreds of billions of tokens of fiction-focused data.
+They also offer GLM-4.6, a 355-billion-parameter model by Zhipu AI (released on NovelAI in October 2025), with a context window that can hold roughly 28,000 tokens of your story in memory at once, with an additional 8,000 tokens of rollover.
 For users on the entry-level Tablet plan, there’s Kayra, a capable 13-billion-parameter model built entirely in-house.

-Why does this matter for you as a writer?
+Why should you care?
 Because a model trained specifically on fiction understands narrative differently than a general-purpose chatbot.
-Pacing, voice, dialogue rhythm, the way a scene builds tension before a reveal: these are things a fiction-tuned model handles with more nuance than a model designed to also write marketing emails and answer trivia questions.
+Pacing, voice, dialogue rhythm, the way a scene builds tension before a reveal.
+A fiction-tuned model handles these with more nuance than a model designed to also write marketing emails and answer trivia questions.

 The tradeoff is that NovelAI can’t tap into the latest GPT or Claude model the way a BYOK tool can.
-You’re committed to Anlatan’s models.
-When they’re good (and Erato and GLM-4.6 are genuinely good), this is a strength.
+You’re limited to what Anlatan offers.
+When their models are good (and Erato and GLM-4.6 are genuinely good), this is a strength.
 When a competitor releases something remarkable, you’re waiting for Anlatan to catch up.

 Encryption You Can Actually Trust